Old Red Lion, Islington: Reconstruction (1899)

+The pub retains several identical pairs of original glazed doors with glazing, wrought iron wall lanterns on pillars, and much of its original interior.

+Theatre (1979)

-In 1979 a small studio theatre opened on the pub's first floor, as the Old Red Lion Theatre Club.
-Under artistic director Charlie Hanson, it became a place for actors, directors, designers, writers and technicians to experiment.
+In 1979 the pub became a family-run pub theatre, run by the Devine family.
+A small studio theatre opened on the pub's first floor as the Old Red Lion Theatre Club.
+Under artistic director Charlie Hanson, it became a place for actors, directors, designers, writers, and technicians to experiment.

 After the King's Cross fire in 1987, the theatre was threatened with closure due to the tightening of fire regulations.
-Artistic Director Ken McClymont raised funds to keep the theatre from closing.
+Artistic director Ken McClymont raised funds to install a fire escape, to keep the theatre from closing.